-Claranor Pulsed Light sterilization in Australia
+Claranor Pulsed Light decontamination in Australia

 Since 2014, Claranor has been active in Australia and New Zealand.
-And this, mainly in the bottling industry, especially on liquid dairy, water and other sensitive drinks.
+And this, mainly in the bottling industry, especially on liquid dairy, water, and other sensitive drinks.
 To date, we already have 8 of them!

 Australia’s largest manufacturing sector remains the food and beverages industry which represent 18% of the total Australian manufacturing turnover generating not less than $50 billion dollars per year.

 Australians and New Zealanders are more careful about what they consume, this is due to the increasing desire to influence their health and wellbeing.
 Indeed, as a study by ADM Australia shows 31% of Australian consumers buy more items adapted to their health.
 Thanks to this, new opportunities are created for nutrient-rich products which have multiple functional health benefits such as mood improvement and immune system support.

 Australia is an early leader in the alternative dairy category, as well as in plant-based nutrition.
 It is therefore expanding to include other forms such as yoghurt, ice cream, butter, spreads and creams.
 To stand out in the dairy aisle, on the Australian and New Zealand market, products must provide more protein than traditional dairy products and have a nutrition label enriched with vitamins and minerals or functional ingredients such as probiotics.